Stephen Bush is an inbound marketing expert. He is CEO and Chief Business Writer for AEX Commercial Financing Group.

 - Even if the competition includes case studies in their marketing efforts, you have the opportunity to do a better job.
 In particular, the quality of specialized business writing varies widely from one company to another.
 By insisting upon high-quality content research and case studies (and all other forms of content writing), small businesses and individuals can compare favorably with “the big guys.”

 - Of all the methods available to any company or organization for distinguishing their services and products from the competition, case studies will often be the most cost-effective and practical choice for many managers and business owners.

 An effective case study can educate customers with concise content.

 In today’s digital marketing environment, educating potential buyers involves striking a delicate balance between time and effectiveness.
 “Keeping it short” is a worthy goal for both written and video content.
 While lengthy white papers and videos might cover every conceivable point, will customers stick around long enough to read or view them?

 To describe this another way, simply attempting to educate your customers might fall short of the mark if the content is not concise.
-It is always wise to remember that some readers and viewers will “scan” rather than looking at everything — while others might prefer visual information such as textual images, SlideShare presentations and YouTube videos.
+It is always wise to remember that some readers and viewers will “scan” rather than look at everything — while others might prefer visual information such as textual images, SlideShare presentations, and YouTube videos.